mikeizbicki/ucr-cs100/tutorials/output-formatting-in-c++/README.md

 #Output Formatting in C++
-Almost anyone who has spent more than a few minutes using C++ has heard of, if not used cout, cin, and cerr.
-However, many C++ programmers are unaware of some of the obscure tricks and techniques that are available in the *iostream* library.
-In this tutorial we are going to explore some of those forgotten bits as well as some other formatting features and come out with a few new tools that we can use to format text in more interesting ways.
+In this tutorial, we are going to explore some of the obscure text formatting tools that are available in C++.
+By the end, you will understand how to print lists into columns, print integers in multiple bases, and manipulate various attributes of your terminal's font using ANSI codes.

 ##iomanip
 *iomanip* is a library dedicated to miscellaneous input and output manipulations.
 Let's get into some of them.